sheriff1/sheriff1.github.io/_posts/2019-02-23-mind-the-momentum.md

 title: "Mind the Momentum"
 [//]: # (this is where you put your title. make sure your title is the same name as the file)

-subtitle: "Notice your trail of destruction"
+subtitle: "Notice your trail of destruction..."
 [//]: # (this is where you put your subtitle.
 It appears in light grey under the title currently and underneath post on blog post index listing)

 date: 2019-02-23